Conversion from Regulation to a Competitive Power Market

 By definition, capacity is a product that ensures the availability of electricity in some future time period.
 ISOs will conduct an auction for a future period to determine the price for capacity in that period.
 PJM, for example, conducts its capacity auction for a period three years into the future.

-The Energy Market
+The Energy Auction

 Plant dispatch then translates to energy prices.
-Thus, when usage is high, and the ISO dispatches the more expensive plants, the price of electricity to end-use customers will be highest.
+Thus, when usage is high, and the ISO dispatches the more expensive plants, the price of electricity to retail suppliers will be highest.
 The highest cost operation and the highest priced energy usually occurs during late afternoon hours in the summer months when air conditioning use peaks.
 The following graph shows a typical difference in electrical energy prices across the hours of a typical day in summer and non-summer months:

 I. David Rosenstein worked as a consulting engineer and attorney in the electric industry for 40 years.
 At various times during his career he worked for utility customers, Rural Electric Cooperatives, traditional investor owned regulated utilities and deregulated power generation companies.
 Each of his posts in this blog describes a different aspect of the past, present or future of the electric industry.